The Riveting History of SEO: From the '90s to Today

 December 20, 2023

-Digital marketers are all vying to create content optimized for SEO, an acronym for "search engine optimization," but how did this practice come about in the first place?
-Read on to learn all about the history of SEO, how it has evolved, and where it's headed.
+For decades, digital marketers were all vying to create content optimized for SEO, an acronym for "search engine optimization," but how did this practice come about in the first place?
+Read on to learn all about the history of SEO, how it has evolved to join with AEO (or GEO), and where it's headed.

 When did SEO begin?

 The concept of SEO began before the inception of Google.
-According to legend, the rock band Jefferson Starship was at the center of SEO's birth in 1995.
-Promoter Bob Heyman received an angry call from the band when they were on the road and couldn't find their webpage.
+According to (true!) legend, the rock band Jefferson Starship was at the center of SEO's birth in 1995.

 Who invented the term SEO?

 In 1997, the Webstep Marketing Agency was the first group to use the phrase "search engine optimization" in their marketing materials.
-And around 1998, Danny Sullivan, founder of Search Engine Watch, started popularizing the term and helping clients optimize their content to rank well in search engine results.
+Around 1998, Danny Sullivan, founder of Search Engine Watch, started popularizing the term and helping clients optimize their content to rank well in search engine results.

 By 2003, the term "search engine optimization" appeared in Wikipedia for the first time, cementing its status within internet culture as an industry of consultants and analysts formed to help companies rise to the top of search engine results.